Broodstock Atlantic Salmon & River Herring

 Seasons and Methods in lakes stocked with broodstock Atlantic salmon are the same as for trout in that water body except that the Daily Creel Limit is

 While the Federal Government and other New England states have discontinued the restoration program, Connecticut has transitioned to a “Legacy Program” and will be maintaining enough Atlantic Salmon to preserve genetic integrity of the Connecticut River strain.
-As a result DEEP will continue stocking, in reduced numbers, fry and surplus broodstock each year.
-To support the unique broodstock Atlantic Salmon fisheries that have been established on the Naugatuck and Shetucket rivers, as well as selected lakes and ponds stocked at various times (Beach Pond, Crystal Lake, Mashapaug Lake and Mount Tom Pond), DEEP will also produce about 1,000–1,200 2–3 year old fish (average weight of 2–5 pounds) annually.
+As a result DEEP will continue stocking, in reduced numbers, fry and adults each year.
+To support the unique Atlantic Salmon fisheries that have been established on the Naugatuck and Shetucket rivers, as well as selected lakes and ponds stocked at various times (Beach Pond, Crystal Lake, Mashapaug Lake and Mount Tom Pond), DEEP will also produce about 1,000–1,200 2–3 year old fish (average weight of 2–5 pounds) annually.
 These fish are being grown and stocked specifically for this recreational fishery and are stocked before they produce eggs.

 - Naugatuck River: From the confluence of the East and West Branches (Torrington) downstream to the Housatonic River.